akveo/react-native-ui-kitten/docs/src/articles/guides/branding.md

 ## Fonts

-If your app is based on custom fonts, start with copying `.ttf` file and pasting it into `assets` directory.
+If your app is based on custom fonts, start with copying `.ttf` file and paste it into `assets` directory.
 Now, by following React Native CLI
 <a href="https://github.com/react-native-community/cli/blob/master/docs/projects.md#project" target="blank">project guides</a>
 create a `react-native.config.js` file and paste the following code: